ovh/public-cloud-examples/examples/03/README.md

-# A Wordpress application deployed on a managed Kubernetes, connected to a managed MySQL database.
+# A Wordpress application deployed on a managed Kubernetes, connected to a managed MySQL database, everything inside a private network.

-(Work in progress)

 ## Description